 - Chartered Accountant – both business and tax advisers

 Finally, successfully negotiating a purchase price on your terms and conditions should be the ultimate goal.

-If you are serious about buying a business, read “The E Myth Revisited” by Michael Gerber.
+If you are serious about buying a business, a recommended read is “The E Myth Revisited” by Michael Gerber.

-UHY can provide prospective business buyers with sound advice we have many years of experience on evaluating and structuring business purchases.
+UHY can provide prospective business buyers with sound advice we have many years of experience on business valuations and how to structure business purchases.
 We can assist with due diligence and can source data on recent business sales to benchmark the offer price.

 Please contact us if you would like advice about buying a business.